MediaWatermark: GPU/CPU-based iOS Watermark Library

 The next script template will work if you need to render an image and text over another image:

-The last example belongs to our initial task that led us to creating the MediaWatermark library.
-This example may be also used for real time video processing on iOS.
-To add an image and text over a video, you may refer to the following code snippet:
+The last example belongs to our initial task that led us to create the MediaWatermark library.
+To add an image and text over a video, you may refer to the following code extract:

-We hope you enjoy the solution we’ve created, and we’ll be glad if you pick MediaWatermark out of all the image and video processing libraries to add to your iOS project.
+We hope you enjoy the solution we’ve created, and we’ll be glad if you pick MediaWatermark out of all the image and video overlay and watermark libraries to add to your iOS project.
 You can rate it on GitHub and share your experience of using this library with us on Twitter.

 Subscribe via email and know it all first!